Written by: Marlene Piche, SVP Head of Branch Banking, Union Savings Bank

 As a small Connecticut community bank, we are proud of what we can offer to the Connecticut businesses we work with, building relationships that more closely resemble partnerships than business transactions.
 And what we can learn from our customers is immeasurable.
 As our customers explore the cutting edge of technology, restore the historic beauty of our Connecticut neighborhoods and build legacies that will stand the test of time, we have the unique opportunity to watch it all unfold.
 At Union Savings Bank, we are proud to serve as your Connecticut community bank.

-This time of year gives us the chance to reflect on the impact our customers make on our local economy and Connecticut communities across the state.
+Small Business Week, May 5-11, gives us the chance to reflect on the impact our customers make on our community.
 Over the years, we have had the chance to see all types of Connecticut businesses grow and succeed and their stories have inextricably intertwined with our own.

 And as Gartner helps nourish the local Connecticut community with each meal, her customers help breathe life into Downtown Danbury’s network of small businesses.
 “Every day I am so thankful for those who make the decision to support a local business and do what it takes to show up at the café,” Gartner continues.
 “I’m proud that Pour Me has become a welcoming spot that reflects the dynamic and diverse mix that is our community.”